-body dysmorphia vs me.
+body dysmorphia vs me: realities, tips and resources

 Last week, a guy I dated for a year and a half (who I haven’t talked to in months) told me “you’re slimming down” in the middle of a text convo.
 I stared at it for a few minutes and couldn’t even reply for like an hour.